NoelFB/FosterOld/readme.md

  - As few dependencies outside of C# as possible
  - Modern C# without worry about backwards compatibility
  - This isn't built for modern graphics or like a billion polygons
- - This isn't meant to have Game or Engine specific code, but rather just contain Windowing, Rendering, Input, and Audio
+ - This isn't meant to have Game Engine-specific code, but rather just contain Windowing, Rendering, Input, and Audio

 ## what's here
  - **Framework**: The main Framework with an abstract Platform implementation.
 Handles Input, Drawing, Windowing, etc.